Hellpless/KNN/README.md

 ## Based on School Assignment

-This project appears to be based on a school assignment, incorporating specific formulas for dimension weighting and distance calculations as discussed and potentially demonstrated in class examples.
-The "Leave-One-Out" (LOO) classification mode was added to align with exercises where existing data points are classified by their peers.
+This project is based on a school assignment.

 ---